Source code for ezmsg.event.peak

 if self._state.min_width > 1:

-# Drop events that have crossed back but fail min_width
+# Drop events that crossed back but fail min_width.

 b_long = ~np.logical_and(b_ev_crossback, ev_len < self._state.min_width)